MFA in Creative Writing partners with the Composition Program and the Center for Writing Across the Cirriculum to offer Teaching Fellowships

-The Teaching Fellowship prepares fellows to teach composition at the college level.
-Teaching Fellows spend the fall semester of their first year as interns in an undergraduate composition course.
+The Teaching Fellowship prepares three fellows, one from creative nonfiction, fiction, and poetry to teach composition at the college level.
+Teaching Fellows spend the fall semester of their first year as interns in an English 4 undergraduate composition course.
 They are mentored by an experienced compostion professor.
 After successful completion of the internship, each fellow is then able to teach his or her own composition course as a Lecturer in the fall semester of their second year.

 The Fellowship pays a stipend of $5000 in the first year and approximately $5000 in the second year.
-This award does not include a tuition waiver.
 Teaching Fellows are eligible for merit-based scholarships as well.

 Hear from past MFA Teaching Fellows: